English Reading List

 Early Medieval Literature 6501350 (Old and Early Middle English)

-Prelims paper 2 introduces the literature, language, and cultural history of early medieval England.
+Welcome to Prelims paper 2: Early Medieval Literature 6501350!
+In this course we will be exploring the very earliest instances of what we call English literature.
 The period 6501350 spans the conversion of the migrant Anglo-Saxons through to the turbulent reign of Edward III.
 The focus is on literature in Old English, the language of the Anglo-Saxons, and Early Middle English and its development after the Norman Conquest of 1066.

 There is an extraordinarily rich body of literature in Old English, including texts in a variety of genres such as epic, lament, chronicle, riddle, dream vision, hagiography, and homily, while Early Middle English sees the flourishing of debate poetry, lyric, and romance.

-To get a feel for the literature of this period, aim to read a selection of Old and Early Middle English texts in translation before you come to Oxford.
-Asterisks (*) designate essential reading.
-Reading widely will help you prepare for the essay section of the exam.
+To get a feel for the literature of this period, aim to read a selection of Old and Early Middle English texts in translation this summer before you come to Oxford.
+Reading widely will also help you to prepare particularly for the essay section of the exam.
+The two essential texts are marked with asterisks.

 • *Elaine Treharne, ed. and trans.
 Old and Middle English c.890–c.1400: An Anthology, 3rd edn (Oxford: Blackwell 2010).
 It is essential to own a copy of this anthology; dip in and read widely!
 Begin with the ‘Introduction’, and read whatever most appeals to you.
 I suggest focussing on working through a selection of the texts in the first 225 or so pages.

 • Roy Liuzza, ed. and trans.
-Old English Poetry: An Anthology (Peterborough, ON: Broadview Press, 2014)
+Old English Poetry: An Anthology (Peterborough, ON: Broadview Press, 2014).
+May be hard to get hold of – see excerpts online: https://www.poetryfoundation.org/poets/roy-liuzza

 Over the summer, begin to familiarise yourself with Old English by reading a guide to the language.

-Then, I recommend choosing one of the following:
+Then, I recommend choosing one of the following and reading the introductory sections:

 • Peter Baker, Introduction to Old English, 3rd edn (Chichester: Wiley-Blackwell, 2012).
 See also Baker’s online resources, to accompany the book http://www.oldenglishaerobics.net